qjuanp/qjuanp.github.io/_drafts/penttest-iot.md

 zmap ->
 - scan public internet, mostly ports 80/443
-- discovery http servers
+- discovery http servers or specific services, it should be known the ports beforehand

+nmap
+- lacks of accuracy to identify devices

 ## Running experiment

 Host discovery:

-List wich Ips will be scanning, not proper scan run: nmap <IPS> -sL
+- List wich Ips will be scanning, not proper scan run:

+`nmap <IPS> -sL`

-List of host, FYI it doesn't discover all the hosts nmap <IPs> -sn
+- List of host, FYI it doesn't discover all the hosts

+`nmap <IPs> -sn`

-ARP ping scan technique
+- ARP ping scan technique

-nmap -sP -PR 192.168.1.1/24
+`nmap -sP -PR 192.168.1.1/24`

-Looking in local network for HTPT servers zmap 192.168.0.0/24 -p 80 -o test.csv
+Looking in local network for HTTP servers

+`zmap 192.168.0.0/24 -p 80 -o test.csv`

-Looking in local network for HTTPS servers zmap 192.168.0.0/24 -p 443 -o test-https.csv
+Looking in local network for HTTPS servers

+`zmap 192.168.0.0/24 -p 443 -o test-https.csv`

-nmap -A -> guessing OS
+`nmap -A` -> guessing OS

 ## Processing data